UK PENSION TRANSFER TO AUSTRALIA: MYTHS BUSTED

 In some cases we find that deliberately breaking the non-concessional cap is advantageous, yet in others this same strategy could trigger UK tax implications – There is no hard and fast rule, the solution is different for each individual and the key is tailored advice.

 A natural misconception but not necessarily the case.
-Defined Benefit/Final Salary transfers are driven largely by bond markets (or in simple terms interest rates) and where interest rates increase (as most would expect to happen across the western world as they recover their economies) transfer values are likely to fall.
+Defined Benefit/Final Salary transfers are driven largely by bond markets (or in simple terms interest rates) and where interest rates increase (as most would expect to happen across the western world as they recover their economies), transfer values are likely to fall.

-Whats more there is currently a consultation by the UK Department for work and pensions (DWP) on how to maintain these Defined Benefit/Final Salary schemes as they are grossly underfunded.
+What’s more there is currently a consultation by the UK Department for Work and Pensions (DWP) on how to maintain these Defined Benefit/Final Salary schemes as they are grossly underfunded.

 You may be surprised by the actual value of your pension.